Butternut Squash Empanadas

 -

-Cut in the cold butter with a pastry cutter or your fingertips until it looks like coarse crumbs with pea-size bits of butter.
+Cut in the cold butter with a pastry cutter or your fingers until the mixture looks like coarse crumbs.

 -